sdenglis/cmpe012/Lab4/README.txt

 ++Did you collaborate with anyone on this lab?
 Please list who you collaborated with and the nature of your collaboration.
 ==No, this time I was left on my own to flail around.
-I went to TA's during section and asked for assistance, all of them giving me higher-level help with my pseudo code.
+I went up to TA's during section and asked for assistance, all of them giving me higher-level help with my pseudo code.
 In the end, I was left on my own to figure out the errors and debug my content in order to produce a fully-functioning solution.